wasny0ps/CyberSecurity-Notes/Network Security/Layer 2 Security/README.md

 ```
 # DHCP Security

+No authentication mechanism is available between DHCP servers and clients.
+Therefore, any DHCP server newly deployed on a network can allocate IP addresses and other network parameters to DHCP clients.
+A bogus DHCP server connects to an aggregation switch through a Layer 2 network.
+When clients connected to the switches apply for IP addresses through DHCP, the bogus DHCP server responds before other servers and assigns IP addresses to the clients, leading to IP address conflict and affecting network services.

+### Security Policy

+To defend against the preceding attack, configure the following security policies on a switch:
+- **DHCP server validity check:** Configure traffic policies to enable the switch to forward reply packets from only valid DHCP servers.
+- **DHCP Snooping:** Configure DHCP snooping and configure valid DHCP server interfaces as trusted interfaces to filter out invalid DHCP servers.

 ## DHCP Snooping Prevention

 There are two options to prevent a DHCP snooping attack.
 The first alternative is to make a port security configuration in your switch.
 And another option is setting the DHCP server's interface as **trust**.
 Thereby, **our switch identifies only trust DHCP server** and the attacker's server will have useless.
 Let's configure it!